zehnpaard/xemono/README.md

 ```

 Note that this is not possible using `let` - the function parameters are not available as local variables inside the `let` scope.
 Therefore the `where` binding is more expressive than the `let` binding.
+(Is this syntax really necessary/useful, and does it compose well with other parts of the language?)

 ### Algebraic Data Types